sylvia43/HexLogic/README.md

 A clone of [LogicHex](https://mojang.com/notch/logichex/) by [Notch](https://mojang.com/notch/) (yes, the guy who made Minecraft) using Javascript canvas.
 Try it out: http://anubiann00b.github.io/HexLogic/

+Cell types:
+  - blank - Always off
+  - `X` - XOR
+  - `O` - OR
+  - `+` - Always on

+Cell outputs are straight up, and diagonally down (both left and right).
+Cell inputs are straight down, and diagonally up (both left and right).

 Here are some examples of what you can make:

 Switch direction: